RebuttalAgent: Strategic Persuasion in Academic Rebuttal via Theory of Mind: Related Work

 \section{Related Work}

-\textbf{Machine Theory of Mind.} Machine Theory of Mind (ToM) refers to an AI system's capacity to infer and model the mental states of human or AI teammates to support collaboration \citep{rabinowitz2018machine,goldman2012theory,wellman2002understanding,yang2025inner,leslie2004core}.
+\textbf{Machine Theory of Mind.} Machine Theory of Mind (ToM) refers to an AI system's capacity to infer and model the mental states of human or AI teammates to support collaboration \citep{rabinowitz2018machine,goldman2012theory,wellman2002understanding,huang-etal-2025-mac,yang2025inner,leslie2004core}.
 Instruction-tuned models such as GPT-4 have demonstrated stronger ToM-like reasoning compared to earlier versions \citep{kosinski2023theory,kosinski2024evaluating}, sometimes matching or exceeding human performance in tasks involving sarcasm and social inference.
 Various methods have been proposed to explicitly model ToM.
 For example, SymbolicToM builds symbolic belief graphs to track character beliefs for answer generation \citep{sclar2023mindinglanguagemodelslack}.
 SimToM employs perspective-taking and context filtering in a two-stage process \citep{wilf2023thinktwiceperspectivetakingimproves}, while ToM-LM translates questions into symbolic forms for model checking \citep{tang2024tom}.
 ToMAP integrates opponent modeling and reinforcement learning to generate more persuasive arguments \citep{han2025tomaptrainingopponentawarellm}.
+In this work, we extend machine ToM to the academic rebuttal and propose RebuttalAgent, which operationalizes ToM through a hierarchical analysis of reviewer intent and a multi-stage reasoning pipeline.